rodneyshupe/Cookbook/Recipes/Entrees/Veg/BakedGnocchiWithTomatoAndBasil.rst

 Directions
 ----------

 1. Adjust oven rack to upper-middle position and heat oven to 475F.
-   Heat 2 tablespoons oil in large ovensafe nonstick skillet over medium-high heat until shimmering.
-Cook gnocchi, stirring occasionally, until lightly browned, about 4 minutes; transfer to plate.
+Heat 2 tablespoons oil in large ovensafe nonstick skillet over medium-high heat until shimmering; cook gnocchi, stirring occasionally, until lightly browned, about 4 minutes, then transfer to plate.
-2. Add remaining oil and onion to empty skillet and cook until onion is softened, about 3 minutes.
+2. Add remaining oil and onion to empty skillet; cook until onion is softened, about 3 minutes.
 Stir in garlic and pepper flakes and cook until fragrant, about 30 seconds.
 Stir in tomatoes and water and cook until slightly thickened, about 5 minutes.
 3. Add basil and browned gnocchi to pan.
 Reduce heat to low and simmer, stirring occasionally, until gnocchi is tender, 5 to 7 minutes.
 Sprinkle with mozzarella and bake until cheese is well browned, about 8 minutes.